brunosdecampos/React-CRUD/README.md

 - Have fun!

 ## How to update the database?
 For any changes in the database structure, please update the following file `prisma` > `schema.prisma`.
 Then run the migration command on the terminal `npx prisma migrate dev --name init` where `init` is the name of your migration (for instance: `added_phone_number`).
+You may need to restart the server after the migration.

+### How to merge migrations?
+In case you have more than one migration in the same Pull Request, it is considered a good practice to squash them into one, this way you'll have one migration per PR.
+To achieve that, delete the contents of prisma/migration then run the following command:
+`npx prisma migrate dev --name squashed_migrations`